RickGelhausen/uORF-Tools_ReadTheDocs/docs/source/overview.rst

 .. code-block:: bash

-    conda create -c conda-forge -c bioconda -n uORF-Tools snakemake
+    conda create -c conda-forge -c bioconda -n snakemake snakemake

-This creates a new conda environment called "uORF-Tools" and installs snakemake into the environment.
+This creates a new conda environment called **snakemake** and installs **snakemake** into the environment.
 The environment can be activated using:

 .. code-block:: bash

-    source activate uORF-Tools
+    source activate snakemake

 and deactivated using: